 if it is a fake).

-china marks that copied Chinese marks.
+Japanese porcelain may have marks that copied Chinese marks.

 shop marks, artisan's marks

 many Japanese marks appear either similar to the Chinese or

 European marks.
 Usually, the earlier ones would rather resemble Chinese

 marks, but logo style marks as those used in Europe came into common use early

 in the 20th century, or a bit earlier.
 All the